 - Push your tax pro for options — there’s usually more you can do

-> - Start planning now for 2017 to maximize next year’s return
+- Start planning now to maximize next year’s return

-> Small businesses pay nearly $1 out of every $5 they make in effective tax rate, and research suggests many small businesses may be overpaying taxes by an average of $11,638.
+Small businesses pay nearly $1 out of every $5 they make in effective tax rate, and research suggests many small businesses may be overpaying taxes by an average of $11,638.
 But it doesn’t have to be that way.

 Stop guessing and start knowing where you stand with your revenue, customers, and competitors with Womply Business Insights.
 Learn more, plus get free reputation monitoring and customer insights when you sign up for Womply Free!

 “Taxation has become an increasingly complex environment, which has made it difficult for individuals and small business owners to correctly navigate the tax code,” says Caleb Cardon, Ph.D.
 E.A., managing partner of DBN Tax in Lehi, Utah.
 “This complexity costs individuals billions of dollars each year in unnecessary taxation.”